-Over at International Terminal, another local favourtie is the hand-baked organic grain muesli from Gold Coast-based The Muesli Folk served at Windmill & Co (Level 3, after security).
+Over at International Terminal, another local favourite is the hand-baked organic grain muesli from Gold Coast-based The Muesli Folk served at Windmill & Co (Level 3, after security).

-Watermark Books and Café (Domestic Terminal, Level 2, opposite Gate 24) serves a huge bowl of fresh fruit salad that just begs for a blob of yoghurt and their coffee of choice is the socially responsible and locally-roasted Campos blend.
+Seeds by Bruno Loubet (Domestic Terminal, Level 2, Qantas food court) serves up a wide range of healthy and fresh salad bowls paired perfectly with one of their fresh juices.
+If you're on an early morning flight and ran out the door without breakfast, you can find chia seed pudding topped with fruit or a breaky pot iwth egg, avocado and toast.
 At the International Terminal (Level 3 after security) Boost Juice serves up a low fat and liquid source of protein in the Strawbrekkie Smoothie, a blend of oats, strawberry yoghurt, blueberries, strawberries, apple juice, whey protein, banana and ice.